wtarreau/cebtree/doc/API.md

     `struct ceb_root *`.
 The `ceb_root` struct is purposely not defined so as to make sure it's never used other than an opaque pointer.
 An empty tree only has a NULL pointer at the top.
 This is the only situation where a NULL pointer may be met in a tree.
+For better readability, a function is provided to determine if a tree is empty:

+  - `int ceb_isempty(const struct ceb_root **root)` : returns true if the tree
+     is empty, otherwise false.

   - the indexing node : `struct ceb_node`.
 This structure contains two non-NULL `ceb_root` pointers.